Pravanjankuanr/Blinkit-Data-Analysis/README.md

 ## Power Query Data Transformation
 ### 1. Uses:
-Power Query is primarily used to transform and refine data from various sources, enabling users to clean, merge, and shape data into a usable format for analysis and visualization in Power BI.
+Power Query is primarily used to transform and refine data from various sources.
+It enables users to clean, merge, and shape data into a usable format for analysis and visualization in Power BI.

 ### 2. Data Cleaning